josutopu/mietek/README.md

 [![][ButlerImage]][website]

 # About
-In a nutshell, Jenkins CI is the leading open-source continuous integration server.
+In a nutshell, Mietek CI is the leading open-source continuous integration server.
 Built with Java, it provides over 1000 plugins to support building and testing virtually any project.

 # Downloads
 Non-source downloads such as WAR files and several Linux packages can be found on our [Mirrors].

 # Source
-Our latest and greatest source of Jenkins CI can be found on [GitHub].
+Our latest and greatest source of Mietek CI can be found on [GitHub].
 Fork us!

-# Contributing to Jenkins
+# Contributing to Mietek
 Follow [contributing](CONTRIBUTING.md) file.

 # News and Website
-All information about Jenkins CI can be found on our [website].
+All information about Mietek CI can be found on our [website].
 Follow us on Twitter [@jenkinsci].

 # License
-Jenkins is **licensed** under the **[MIT License]**.
+Mietek is **licensed** under the **[MIT License]**.
 The terms of the license are as follows:

     The MIT License (MIT)